MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/configure-automatic-log-upload-for-continuous-reports.md

 The Log collector can successfully handle log capacity of up to 50 GB per hour.
 The main bottlenecks in the log collection process are:
 - Network bandwidth - your network bandwidth determines the log upload speed.
-- I/O performance of the virtual machine allocated by your IT - determines the speed at which logs are written to the log collector’s disk.
+- I/O performance of the virtual machine - determines the speed at which logs are written to the log collector’s disk.
 The log collector has a built-in safety mechanism that monitors the rate at which logs arrive and compares it to the upload rate.
 In cases of congestion, the log collector starts to drop log files.
-If your setup generally exceeds 50 GB per hour, it is recommended to split the traffic between multiple log collectors.
+If your setup generally exceeds 50 GB per hour, it's recommended to split the traffic between multiple log collectors.

 ## Set up and configuration